EPIC-EU/mec/docs/development.md

    * You may want to run `InstructorCourseDetailsPageUiTest` standalone first because you would need to login to test accounts for the first time.
    * Do note that the GAE daily quota is usually not enough to run the full test suite, in particular for accounts with no billing enabled.

-<sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from TEAMMATES.
+<sup>1</sup> This setup is necessary because our test suite uses the Gmail API to access Gmail accounts used for testing (these accounts are specified in `test.properties`) to confirm that those accounts receive the expected emails from MEC.
 This is needed only when testing against a production server because no actual emails are sent by the dev server and therefore delivery of emails is not tested when testing against the dev server.

 ## Deploying to a staging server